 During fiscal 2015, we received \$3.0 million of net proceeds from the issuance of our common stock in a private placement of shares and \$44 thousand from the issuance of term debt.
 In 2014, we received \$9.7 million of net proceeds from the issuance of our common stock in a private placement of shares, we received \$12 thousand in proceeds from the exercise of stock options, and we received \$268 thousand in proceeds from the issuance of term debt.
-In 2013, we received \$5.7 million of net proceeds from the issuance of our common stock in a private placement of shares and \$397 thousand in proceeds from the issuance of term debt.
-In 2013, we received \$5.7 million of net proceeds from the issuance of our common stock in a private placement of shares and \$397 thousand in proceeds from the issuance of term debt.
+In 2013, we received \$5.7 million of net proceeds from the issuance of our common stock in a private placement of shares and \$397 thousand in proceeds from the issuance of term debt, net of current payments.